Kong/developer.konghq.com/app/insomnia/storage.md

 ---

-Insomnia offers various storage options to cater to different user needs and preferences.
+{{ page.description }}
 Understanding these options is crucial for efficient and secure management of your API projects.
 This document outlines the three primary storage options available in Insomnia: Local Vault, Cloud Sync, and Git Sync.

 | You have... | Then use... |
 | --- | --- |